ublue-os/fleek/README.md

 Fleek is an all-in-one management system for everything you need to be productive on your computer.

+Status: ALPHA.
+Probably won't eat your computer.
+Probably won't break your system, at least beyond simple recoverability.
+Will definitely eat your dotfiles... by design. `fleek` will backup dotfiles it replaces.

 ## Instant Productivity

 Fleek takes you from an empty slate to a fully productive working environment in less than five minutes.